 When the frost leaves the ground, the earthworms start moving upward in the soil looking for mates.
-While you are cleaning up the leftover leaves and debris from your garden this spring, look closely and you might see one disappearing back into the ground.
+Look closely and you might see one disappearing back into the ground.
+They are breaking up leaft litter and other debris to recycle nutrients back to the soil.
+Their movement mixes up the soil while creating a network of burrows to help air and water move through the soil.

 The channels created by worm activity enhance the ability of water to percolate into the soil instead of running off, reducing erosion.
 An important part of our global soil ecosystem, earthworms have been around for about 300 million years.
 They are so widely found that we think of them as native to our soils but most of the original native earthworms found in cold climates such as the northern US and Canada were killed off by the glaciers.
 The abundance of worms we now have were introduced, either on purpose or accidentally, by settlers in the plants and soil they brought with them from Europe.